-Real Malpractice Cases: ‘When Everyone Else Settled, I Still Fought’
+Real-Life Malpractice Case: ‘When Everyone Else Settled, I Still Fought’

 One NP tells the story of being sued for negligence.